-Bible.
-Presuppositional apologetics is a reasoned defense of Christian beliefs based on recognizing our presuppositions.
-My presupposition is that God exists and He has given us His Word (the Bible).
+Presuppositional apologetics is a reasoned defense of Christian beliefs based on recognizing the foundational beliefs that form the basis for our thinking.
+My presupposition is that God exists and he has given us his Word (the Bible).
 An atheist believes that man decides truth, and so views the world and Bible accordingly.

 In a culture where God’s Word is constantly under attack from those both inside and outside of the church, we must always be ready to give a defense for the hope that is in us.
 This web series on Apologetics is designed to give you the tools required to defend the faith.

 Learning to think critically when faced with an argument is an essential skill that can work as an insulator against cultural brainwashing.

 In logic and reasoning eventually you have to appeal to an absolute authority.
 Which is your authority: the Bible or man’s word?

 Presuppositions are simply beliefs that everyone has that affect how we think, view the world, interpret evidence, and read the Bible.

 Because theistic evolution and the Bible are mutually exclusive, both cannot be right.
 And since foundational doctrines that affect the gospel are at stake, we cannot withhold criticism.